Edwin M. Randall

-Edwin M. Randall was a Florida lawyer and Republican politician who served as chief justice of the Florida Supreme Court from January 1869 to January 7, 1885.
-He was born April 5, 1822.
-He died July 12, 1895.
+Edwin M. Randall (April 5, 1822 – July 12, 1895) was a Florida lawyer and Republican politician who served as chief justice of the Florida Supreme Court from January 1869 to January 7, 1885.

 Randall was born in Canajoharie, New York in Montgomery County, New York on April 5, 1822.
 His father, Phineas, was a lawyer and a judge.
 He attended the public schools.
 After reading law under his father, he was admitted to the bar in 1844.
 In 1845 the family moved to Waukesha, Wisconsin where he joined his brother, Alexander's, legal practice.
 In 1847 he married Julia Mills in Milwaukee, Wisconsin.
 For the next ten years he worked to build the law practice.
 He became friends with Harrison Reed, then a Madison of newspaper editor.
 In 1858, Alexander became governor of Wisconsin.